digital-asset/daml/docs/source/app-dev/app-arch.rst

 Testing is fundamental to ensure correctness and favor maintainability.

-Testing is usually divided in different categories according to its scope and aim:
+Testing is usually divided into different categories according to its scope and aim:

 - unit testing verifies single properties of individual components
 - integration testing verifies that an aggregation of components behaves as expected